 In the Summer term of Year 1, we focus on games, OAA and athletics.
-Indoors in Gymnastics the children move onto the largest apparatus.
-A key skill worked on in year 1 is our key concept of respect when giving feedback about each others performances.
 In games, the children learn new activities and games that develop their ball, movement, leadership and teamwork skills.
 We also focus on OAA in which the children develop fundamental movement skills, become increasingly confident and engage in both competitive and cooperative activities.